What does the Engineer Do?

 As a consequence of the required code coverage and the requirements based testing it is not allowed (explicitly so in avionics with DO-178C) to write tests for the code coverage for which no requirements exist.
 So let's just generate a requirement? ...which as "derived" requirement then needs a safety analysis.
 There must be no unintended functionality.
 This is why it is worthwhile only to implement that which is really required.

-To ensure a homogeneous quality over the overall project, standards are called forfor many artifacts.
+To ensure homogeneous quality throughout the project, standards, rules are required for many artifacts.
 Those can be developed internally, but it makes it easier to deal with the external auditors if known standards are used, e.g. MISRA for C/ C++ code.

 - Requirement Standards: Those describe how requirements must be formulated, down to formatting.